Company Bottling Water In Chaffee County Met With Strong Opposition

 The state has the right to halt operations if BlueTrition cannot fulfill the augmentation plan.
 During a drought year, that may sound difficult, but Ryan says it’s possible.

-“The impact is not immediate because we’re talking about water that is diverted on the west slope and stored and brought over to the east slope and then stored, so it’s not taking water directly out of the river at a time when there’s low flow, it’s taking water very often from run off from snowmelt and bringing it to the front range for those augmentation purposes and being stored,” said Ryan.READ MORE: Colorado Psychiatrist 'Simply Not Following The Rules,' Indicted On 100 Counts Related To 'Pill Mill'
+“The impact is not immediate because we’re talking about water that is diverted on the west slope and stored and brought over to the east slope and then stored, so it’s not taking water directly out of the river at a time when there’s low flow, it’s taking water very often from run off from snowmelt and bringing it to the front range for those augmentation purposes and being stored,” said Ryan.READ MORE: Who Is Christopher Duntsch, The Man Nicknamed 'Dr. Death' Who Injured Patients During Surgery

 Thompson still has a hard time believing there will be no injury and she says its also the idea that Colorado water is being used for profit out of state she has a problem with.